 Does that mean I have to leave my life and community behind?
 Professional and personal choices shouldn’t be in conflict.
 They should be aligned and work together.
 The best way to achieve that is to break free from the barriers location-specific jobs impose, and join the global remote workforce.

 If I run the same search in indeed.com, but this time I select “Remote” as location, I get 1,049 results for full-time jobs.

 Well, here is the answer to that problem: before you can get one of those jobs, you need to prove that you are an outstanding remote developer.
 The good news is that you don’t need to be a senior developer with more than 15 years of experience to prove that.
-In fact, many of those companies would be glad to give an opportunity to someone that is early in her career, only if that person already knew how to work as part of a remote team.
+In fact, many of those companies would be glad to give an opportunity to someone that is early in their career, if that person already knew how to work as part of a remote team.

 How do you get that experience if you can’t get a remote job first?
 You have to become a freelance developer first!

-At my company, Microverse, we run a full-time program to train remote software developers where we ask our students to dedicate 15 to 20 hours per week to working on freelance projects.
+At Microverse, we run a full-time program to train remote software developers where we ask students to dedicate 15 to 20 hours per week to working on freelance projects.
 Most of our students come with nothing to show in their portfolio and they start sending proposals to projects in upwork.com and freelancer.com from their first day.
 They normally get their first approved project within the first week in the program.